uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 It's possible to replace the background image.
 Simply store a custom _Background.jpg_ file in the directory _de.holeschak.bmw_deep_obd\files\Images_ (The _Images_ subdirectory has to be created first).

 ## Android Auto
-There is a Android Auto beta version of the _Deep OBD app_ available.
-You could enable [beta testing](https://play.google.com/apps/testing/de.holeschak.bmw_deep_obd) with this link.
+Android Auto is now available in the release version of the _Deep OBD app_.

 ## Visual Studio Settings for Compilation
 Visual Studio Android settings.